Lombiq/Orchard-Dojo-Library/CoreLibrary/DevelopmentGuidelines/BestPractices/JavaScript.md

 Add any DOM manipulation code and event handlers inside the `document.ready()` function to make sure the script does not try to find the elements before the DOM has finished loading.
 This is recommended by the official [jQuery documentation](https://api.jquery.com/ready/).

-    // Notice how it's a shorthand for a wrapper for the $ variable (as above) and also a document.ready() at once. jQuery(document).ready(function ($) {
+    // Notice how it's a shorthand for a wrapper for the $ variable (as above) and also a document.ready() at once.
+    // Use this if you only want to write a quick document.ready(). jQuery(document).ready(function ($) {
         $('.elementClass').on('click', function () { // Click event handler.
             alert('I have been clicked.');